David-Ramalho/Local-AI-project/README.md

         https://ngrok.com

+   Create a tunnel to port 3000:

+        ngrok http 3000

+It gives you a temporary link to access your local app over the internet.

    📝 A full guide on using Ngrok is coming soon, but feel free to try it out on your own!

 # ❓ FAQs